gokulkrishh/gokul.site/src/pages/posts/2018/introduction-to-graphql/index.md

 }
 ```

 - `String!` - `name` property is a non-nullable string.
-Meaning you will always give a value for this property.
+Meaning you will always give a value to this property.
 - [More types](https://graphql.org/graphql-js/type/).

 #### [Arguments](https://graphql.org/learn/queries/#arguments)